 The In School Mentoring Program is a way to get involved with a child.
 It allows volunteers (mentors) to share time with a child in their school during the school day.
 Mentors meet with their littles (students) following the 20-20-20 rule: 20 minutes of getting to know each other and catching up, 20 minutes of school work or reading, and 20 minutes of free time.
 In addition to friendship, the focus is on literacy, social support and classroom support.
 Volunteers in this program are meeting youth in their schools during the school day (lunch hours even!).
 Matches in this program do not meet over the summer.
 Great opportunity for businesses to support their employees to get involved in a local volunteer program, and only have to give up an hour of their time each week!

 The teen mentoring program is run in partnership with the high school (currently at J A Williams Secondary School and Ecole Plamondon).
 Teen mentors are provided with training and support, and then matched to an elementary youth.
 This program does run through the school day; teens must have parent permission to participate.
-Any youth interested in learning more about they might become involved as a teen mentor can inquire through their school or reach out to Jessica at firstname.lastname@example.org or 780.623.0380.
+Any youth interested in learning more about how they might become involved as a teen mentor can inquire through their school or reach out to Lori at email@example.com or 780.623.0380.

 Go Girls! and Game On!
 Group Mentoring Programs

 These group programs are new to Lac La Biche and area schools in fall 2021.
 They are run in partnership with schools and based on school referrals.
 These group mentoring programs are geared to youth in grades 5-8, and focus on physical activity, nutrition, self-esteem, communication and healthy lifestyles.
 Anyone interested in volunteering with these programs would be provided training and support.
 Volunteers must be able to commit to weekly group meetings for a 10 week duration (fall, winter and spring).
-Anyone interested in learning more about this new volunteering opportunity can reach out directly to Jessica at email@example.com or call her at 780.623.0380.
+Anyone interested in learning more about this new volunteering opportunity can reach out directly to Lori at firstname.lastname@example.org or call her at 780.623.0380.